themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="0:00" }}

 A good pair of headphones is indispensable for recording, editing and enjoying audio.
 Here is a short list of the headphones we use, and why.

+> {{ theme:partial src="aside-header" voice="gabe" text="Closed Cups" }}
+>
+> I generally prefer [closed cup headphones](http://en.wikipedia.org/wiki/Headphones#Open_or_closed_back) and do not enjoy noise-cancellation.
+Closed cup headphones reduce outside noise and prevent audio bleed-through to the external world.
+Unfortunately, it seems hard to get closed-cups that work well.
+I imagine it is difficult to isolate the internal diaphragm but still allow for air movement.
+I've tried some in the past that actually made my eyes water because of internal pressure changes with deeper bass.
+>
+> I'm also not a big fan of ear buds for long term use.
+Unless I spend a small fortune (which I have) on custom-modeled performer-grade earbuds, they hurt over time.
+While some brands are more comfortable than others, after 4-6 hours of use, I always end up with ear pain which can lead to tinnitus.

 #### Erik's Headphones
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="0:51" }}